jeanluct/PseudoAnosov/README.md

 ```
 There is only one such polynomial, and it gives the lowest dilatation on that surface.

 Genus 2 surfaces are more interesting.
-First we can list all the possible strate (singularity data) for the case were the foliation is orientable:
+First we can list all the possible strata (singularity data) for the case were the foliation is orientable:
 ```mathematica
 In[3]:= s = OrientableStrataList[2]